 If you mess up here, your restriction might lead to a permanent ban.

-Here are a couple of tips you should keep in mind from here on out:
+Here are a couple of tips you should keep in mind after the LinkedIn restricted account recovery:

 Pretend the account your recovered is completely new, and use the best outreach safety practices: